-As per Joint Interpretation Bulletin No 1 (issued by the Teachers’ Employer Bargaining Association [TEBA] and the Alberta Teachers’ Association [ATA], Question 19, discusses that the 907 and 1200 hours is a cap and not a target:
+As per Joint Interpretation Bulletin No 1 (issued by the Teachers’ Employer Bargaining Association [TEBA] and the Alberta Teachers’ Association [ATA], Question 19, discusses that the 907 and 1200 hours is intended to be a cap and not a target:

 Exceeding 1200 Hours: The 1200 hours teacher assignable time is the maximum assignable time that a teacher can be assigned.
 A teacher may not be assigned more than 1200 hours of assignable time and the jurisdiction cannot pay additional compensation.
 Jurisdictions are encouraged to provide for flexibility in scheduling instructional and assignable time by building in time buffers and not scheduling teachers to maximums so unexpected and unforeseen circumstances can be more easily managed.

-If you believe you are over the instructional or assigned time cap, or you calculate a different amount than the school or jurisdiction, the first step should be to discuss the discrepancy with school based administration.
-Before meeting with administration, ask a Teacher Welfare Committee (TWC) member to review your calculations.
-If the conversation with school administration does not solve the issue and you believe you are over the maximum assigned or instructional time cap, a grievance may be filed.
+If you believe your schedule will put you over the instructional or assigned time cap, or you calculate a different amount than the school or jurisdiction, the first step should be to discuss the discrepancy with school based administration.
+Before meeting with administration, contact Teacher Employment Services to review your calculations.
+If the conversation with school administration does not solve the issue and you believe you are, or will be, over the maximum assigned or instructional time cap, a grievance may be filed.
 As a professional courtesy, and to ensure compliance with the Code of Professional Conduct, you will want to inform school administration of your intent.

 Teachers can calculate their own assignable and instruction hours by using these two Calculators:

 - Your timetable, with bell schedule;

 - List of your activities (school assigned); and

 - Joint Interpretation Bulletin No 1 (for what is and is not defined as assignable time).

 Please note that you may experience the following technical issues with the calculators: